RunestoneInteractive/httlads/_sources/Happiness/exploring_data.rst

          What is the maximum value in the generosity column?

          - :0.629: Is the correct answer
+           :0.62870574: Remember to round to three decimal places
            :0.9.*: Looks like you might be off by a column
            :x: Please check your ranges and try again